-Emus are flightless birds that have been harvested for thousands of years for all parts of their body, including their meat, feathers and skin.
+Emus are flightless birds that have been harvested for thousands of years for all parts of their body, including their meat, feathers, skin and fat.

 THE REFINING PROCESS

 When emus are processed, a three to four inch layer of fat along the bird's back is separated and removed.
 First the fat is specially rendered (melted) to clean and prepare the oil for final processing.
 This step is very important.
 Insufficient rendering of the fat will affect the stability of the final product and prevent it from being considered “top grade”.

 After rendering, the oil is ready to begin the refining process.
 Emu oil, being low on soaps (formed by long chain free fatty acids), does not require a harsh chemical refining process.
 Instead, a process called “physical refining” is adequate for preserving the oil and purifies it with no odor.
 Physical refining uses natural clay filters to absorb impurities, known as the bleaching step.